Our goal is to impact the overall teaching ecosystem and subsequently the academic outcomes of the schools where we have a presence.

 1. Academic support

 Each year 20 to 25 principals are selected to complete the Principals Management Development Programme (PMDP) offered at University of Cape Town’s Graduate School of Business.
-The programme has been adapted from the initial 18-month diploma (NQF level 8) to a part-time credit-bearing NQF level-7 programme that allows the principals to complete the training while applying the principles learnt to real problems in their specific schools.
+This part-time short course programme allows the principals to complete the training while applying the principles learnt to real problems in their specific schools.
 It runs during school holidays from April to December each year.
-Principals are evaluated on an ongoing basis through course-work assignments and elements such as weekly reflections, critical incident logs, know-yourself workbooks, ethics workbooks, a financial assignment etc.
+Principals are evaluated on an ongoing basis through course-work assignments and elements such as weekly reflections, critical incident logs, know-yourself workbooks, ethics workbooks, a financial assignment etc. Participants receive a certificate once the short course programme is completed.

 2. Coaching / mentoring